 AIP Member and Affiliated Societies convene to discuss areas of mutual concern at the annual Assembly of Society Officers.
 Session topics range from challenges/innovations in scientific publishing to public policy issues, from supporting/growing the membership base to trends in philanthropic giving, from supporting science education to promoting science as a viable career choice to a diverse population.
 The Assembly is also a forum where Member and Affiliated Society representatives can become better acquainted and share ideas.

-The 2017 AIP Assembly of Society Officers will be held on Thursday, March 23, 2017
+The next AIP Assembly of Society Officers will be held on March 29, 2018. - Save the date!

 8:30am - Breakfast